Microscopic pairing in fission dynamics: Theoretical framework

 being $in$ and $out$ the classical turning points defined by the condition $V(s)-E_{gs}=0$.
 The ``ground state energy'' $E_{gs}$ is the sum of $V(s)$ at the ground state plus the collective energy $E_0$ stemming from the quantization of the quadrupole collective motion.
 The $E_0$ can be estimated by considering the curvature of $V(s)$ around the ground state minimum and the collective inertia in that configuration~\cite{Schindzielorz2009}.
 However, its value is usually of the order of 0.5 MeV, and we have taken this reference value for all the calculations performed.
 The definition of the element of length $ds$ depends on the number of collective variables used in the calculations.
 For a single collective degree of freedom, $s$ corresponds to the collective coordinate (usually the axial quadrupole moment $Q_{20}$, or the $\beta_2$ deformation parameter).
 In higher-dimensional calculations, $ds$ is the element of length parameterizing the path $L$ in the multidimensional space of collective variables.
 In our case, the path across the two-dimensional space is chosen to minimize the action integral of Eq.~(\ref{s}).
 Once the least-action path $L(s)$ is defined and the action $S$ computed, the spontaneous fission half-life (in seconds) is calculated using the standard formula~\cite{Nilsson1969a}:

 In the multidimensional case, the effective inertia $B_{\rm eff}(s)$ is given by:

 where the $B_{ij}$ are the inertias for the collective variables $q_i$ and $q_j$ used in the dynamical calculation.

-In this work, we consider a two-dimensional potential energy surface defined by the axial quadrupole moment $Q_{20}$ and pairing correlations.
-The pairing coordinate is obtained by constraining either the one-body pairing gap $\Delta=G\sum_k \langle c^+_k c^+_{\bar{k}} \rangle$ or the two-body particle number fluctuation $\langle \Delta N^2\rangle$.
+In this work, we consider a two-dimensional potential energy surface defined by the axial quadrupole moment $Q_{20}$ and a degree of freedom associated with pairing correlations.
+The pairing coordinate is obtained by constraining either the one-body pairing gap operator $\hat{P}^{+}=\sum_k \ c^+_k c^+_{\bar{k}} $ or the two-body particle number fluctuation operator $ \Delta \hat{N}^2=\hat{N}^{2}-\langle \hat{N} \rangle^{2}$.
+In both cases we constraint on the total value obtained by adding the contribution from protons and neutrons.
+Treating protons and neutrons separately is still rather challenging as it implies using three collective coordinates at the same time.
+In spite of being a very interesting issue we have to postpone its study to a future publication.
+In systems without pairing, the particle number fluctuation is zero, while in nuclei exhibiting strong pairing correlations, it takes on noticeably larger values, typically on the order of a few units.